 - No other bright light source can be present.

 - There needs to be sufficient mist.
-Moonbows are more frequent in some parts of the world where the waterfall is creating a lot of mist, while other parts, they only occur in spring when enough water if flowing.
+Moonbows are more frequent in some parts of the world where waterfalls create a lot of mist, while other parts, they only occur in spring when enough water if flowing.

 - There needs to be enough wind and in the right direction to pick up the mist.